OscarBown/VCscraping/README.md

 - IDEA!!
 Learn about AI & Coding and find a job at the same time!

-Complete journey contains... the complete coding journey. all other files are just the individual python scripts or output files.
+Completejourney notebook contains... the complete coding journey. all other files are just the individual python scripts or output files.